hdigital/parlgov-web/docs/usage.md

 ## API · 🔗

-The page provides an API with [Django REST framework](https://www.django-rest-framework.org/).
+The website provides an API with [Django REST framework](https://www.django-rest-framework.org/).

 It is a read-only API; no login is required.